top of page

 Australia is not the ‘child-friendly’ place many of us like to think it is.
 For example, Australia ranks a low 32 out of 38 OECD countries on child wellbeing.
 One in six children are still living in poverty and we trail other rich countries on education standards.

-The support systems that should be helping children and their families are overwhelmed by the level need.’
+The support systems that should be helping children and their families are overwhelmed by the level of need.

 The government must change the way they create policies for children.
 Because no matter who they are or where they live, every child deserves to thrive.